 St Mary's prioritises mental health and wellbeing in the School Development Plan and the Head Teacher is the Mental Health Lead.
 Staff have had training from the Mental Health in Schools Team, and the team support children and families via referral.
-Our school is part of the Hope Project and provides opportunities through a Friendship Club to support children's mental health, wellbeing and social and emotional strategies.
+Our school has staff trained in Emotion Coaching and provides opportunities through a Friendship Club to support children's mental health, wellbeing and social and emotional strategies.
+Nominated children are part of the Happy Team, and promote wellbeing and support to their peers.